$0 North Carolina Homeschool Portfolio & Assessment Templates

 Preview page 1

-Document Your North Carolina Homeschool With Confidence — From DNPE Compliance to UNC Admissions
+Proof-Ready Documentation for Your North Carolina Homeschool — From DNPE Compliance to UNC Admissions

 North Carolina doesn't require you to keep a portfolio.
-There's no state-mandated binder of work samples, no curriculum approval process, no annual submission.
+There's no state-mandated binder, no curriculum approval process, no annual submission.
 All the DNPE can legally inspect is your attendance calendar, immunization records, and standardized test scores.
-So most families wing it — until the day their teenager wants to dual-enroll through Career and College Promise and the community college asks for a transcript that doesn't exist.
+So most families wing it — until a gatekeeper asks for proof.

-Or until PCS orders arrive and the receiving school in Virginia wants a portfolio to determine grade placement.
-Or until the eighth-grader wants to play basketball on the public school team and the principal asks for an academic record no one ever built.
+The community college CCP coordinator asks for a transcript with a verified 3.0 GPA.
+PCS orders arrive and the receiving school in Virginia wants a portfolio to determine grade placement.
+The eighth-grader wants to play basketball on the public school team and the principal needs an academic record — with 10 days' written notice before first practice.

-The North Carolina Portfolio & Assessment Templates is the guide that gives you the exact documentation system North Carolina homeschool families need — built for DNPE compliance, UNC system admissions, CCP dual enrollment, military transitions, and sports eligibility.
+The North Carolina Portfolio & Assessment Templates is the proof-ready documentation system NC homeschool families need — built so every record satisfies the DNPE, UNC admissions, CCP coordinators, military receiving schools, and public school principals.
 One purchase.
 No subscription.
 No software learning curve.

 What's Inside